 As an e-commerce business owner, considering the things that make you a repeat shopper is the first step in figuring out how to offer the same experience to your consumers.
 One way you can do this is by creating a loyalty program to reward your customers.
-To explain, let’s define customer retention and run through the most effective way to use loyalty programs to increase your customer retention rate.
+In this post, we’re talking about customer loyalty programs, the benefits of loyalty programs, their role in increasing your customer retention rate, and more.

-Customer retention is a strategy used to increase the amount of repeat shoppers your store has.
+Customer retention is a strategy used to increase the number of loyal customers (repeat shoppers) your store has.
 When you implement tactics to try and keep your current customers coming back for their lifetime, you’re investing in a customer retention strategy.
 It’s about focusing on keeping your current customers loyal to your brand rather than only trying to recruit new ones.

-You may be wondering: “How does retention fit in to my strategy?”
+Research has shown that increasing customer retention rates by 5% increases profits by 25% to 95%.
+You may be wondering: “How does retention fit into my strategy?”
 Well, retention is part of a three-step process.
 The first step, as you know, is to acquire customers.
-Afterwards, the pathway to retention is continued by getting those customers to engage with your brand.
-There’s a few ways you can get newly-acquired customers to engage with your brand, and one of the best solutions is by offering a great loyalty program to get them excited to shop at your store.
+Afterward, the pathway to retention is continued by getting those customers to engage with your brand.
+There are a few ways you can get newly-acquired customers to engage with your brand, and one of the best solutions is by offering a great loyalty program to get them excited to shop at your store.

 There are new e-commerce stores being launched every day—all of them selling similar or identical products.
 Having something distinct about your brand can help set you apart from the competition, and this is where loyalty comes into play.
 By offering a rewards program for customers, you’re showing them that you appreciate their business.
 In return, this appreciation will be invested back into your store when they become loyal brand advocates.

 Loyalty begins in the engagement stage, and it helps guide your customers back down the funnel to make repeated purchases and become brand advocates!
-When you offer points, tiers, and valuable rewards just for shopping at your store, customers will be interested in being a part of your community.
+When you offer points, tiered loyalty programs, and valuable rewards just for shopping at your store, customers will be interested in being a part of your community.